bioinformaticsgx/Spotify-Music-Data-Analysis/README.md

 https://jerryguangxu.github.io/Spotify-Music-Data-Analysis/

-From Spotify API, we pulled out 200000 tracks' information for the past 20 years (10000 tracks per year).
+In this project, we conducted data mining for the information of 200000 tracks over the past 20 years (10000 tracks per year).

-The information include:
+The information was pulled out from Spotify API and include:
-1. general numeric features (e.g. release time, popularity, artist popularity),
+1. General numeric features (e.g. release time, popularity, artist popularity),
-2. numeric physical properties (e.g. loudness, duration)
+2. Numeric physical properties (e.g. loudness, duration)
-3. non-numeric ones (genres, album name, artist name) The purpose are:
+3. Non-numeric ones (e.g. genres, album name, artist name)

-music vs time dependent
+The purposes are:
+a.
+Analyze the trend of music development over past 20 years.
+   *For example, the track has been louder than before?
+Or duration is longer than before?*
+b.
+Analyze what features are associated with popularity, and establish models to predict track popularity by machine learning    algorithms.
+   *For example, is louder song more popular nowadays? *

 ### Markdown